 4: Enjoy high flexibility.

-- On-campus sessions for required Bexley Seabury courses meet two to three weekends per fall and spring semesters, and week-long courses, or for one week in January or June.
+- On-campus sessions for some Bexley Seabury courses meet one or two weekends in the fall and spring semesters, or for up to one week in January or summer.
+Many

-- Courses taken in conjunction with Chicago Theological Seminary may be taken 100% online.
+- Many courses may be taken 100% online.

-- The MDIV degree can be completed in three years of full-time study or up to five years, depending on your professional, family, and ministry responsibilities.
+- The MDIV degree can be completed in three years of full-time study or up to six years, depending on your professional, family, and ministry responsibilities.

 READ MORE ABOUT OUR CURRICULUM